 I’ve put this recipe somewhere on the blog before, but it’s never gotten its own post.
 I love this recipe because it’s super simple, very banana-y and versatile.
 You can add whatever other flavors or mix-ins you’d like or enjoy it plain; it’s always delicious no matter how you make it.
 Add mini chocolate chips for a sweet touch, or pecans or walnuts for some crunch.
 Swirl in some peanut butter or Nutella to really take it to the next level.
 I’ve also sprinkled some crushed pecans or walnuts on top before baking.

 This recipe calls for butter and eggs, but lately I’ve experimented with unsweetened applesauce as a replacement for either of those.
-It works best as a substitute for butter.
+It works best as a substitute for butter or oil.
 It adds some extra moisture and a subtle apple flavor, but it’s mellow and I actually really like it.
 Greek yogurt also works, but I prefer applesauce.

 If enjoying for breakfast, I recommend toasting a thick slice and topping with a little butter and honey.
 At my favorite cafe in London, they served a thick slice toasted with yoghurt and honey.
 Mmmm.